deeplearning4j/deeplearning4j/spark-fast-native-binaries.md

 According to the [Apache Foundation](https://www.apache.org/legal/resolved.html), "LGPL-licensed works must not be included in Apache products" because of "the restrictions it places on larger works, violating the third license criterion."

 Since native binaries cannot be "packaged" with Spark, we either have to turn them on ourselves, or run matrix operations on Spark's default Java configuration, which sadly is not performant.
+Native binaries will get you up to a 10x acceleration on matrix multiplies.

 That matters a lot to us, because deep learning is computationally expensive -- that's the downside of its [record-breaking accuracy](../accuracy.html) on numerous [use cases](../use_cases.html).
 So we train neural networks in parallel on Spark using multiple CPUs or GPUs, for things like [scene classification]((../spark.html)).